kerolos-saaid/jules-noilerplate/README.md

 ### Code Style

-- Follow the existing code structure
+- Follow the existing code structure and naming conventions (see steering rules)
 - Use TypeScript strict mode
-- Write unit tests for new features
+- Write unit tests for new features (co-locate `*.spec.ts` with source files)
 - Run `npm run lint` before committing
 - Use conventional commit messages
+- Use `@/` import alias for absolute imports from `src/`
+- All entities must extend `BaseEntity`
+- Business logic belongs in services, not controllers

 ## 📝 License